 Out of band emissions are well understood but often for a single transmitter.

 It is necessary to distinguish between a single element ACLR, and an array ACLR.
 In a non AAS system, where the radiation pattern is “constant” over a sector, the single element ACLR makes sense, since the received power ratio at any point is the same as the transmitted.
-However, with AAS, the desired signal experiences also an array/beamforming gain that might be different from the array/beamforming gain of the interfering signal received in the adjacent band; this later observation is also dependent if SU or MU MIMO is used (ie the array may send distortions in unintended directions).
+However, with AAS, the desired signal experiences also an array/beamforming gain that might be different from the array/beamforming gain of the interfering signal received in the adjacent band; this later observation is also dependent if SU or MU MIMO is used (i.e. the array may send distortions in unintended directions).

 When an array in AAS base stations is used, the 3GPP specifications provide a method to compute the array ACLR (albeit in a TRP mode) [9]: